JConfMexico/conference-proposal/README.md

 # Conference Proposal
-Java Development Day Call for Papers is now open.
+Java Development Day call for Papers is now open.

 ### Submit a Proposal

-We are willing to join Java talent around the world, please feel free to submit your proposal under this topics:
+We are willing to join Java talent around the world, please feel free to submit your conference proposal under this topics:

 * Java Core
 * Java Developer Community